niklasdewally/dotfiles/README.md

 ## Folders

-The contents of each folder are symlinked to `$HOME`.

 ```
 common    -> dotfiles for use on all devices.
 mac       -> dotfiles for use on my personal mac.